-SME 2 says, "focusing on CX means an organization is intentionally designing and defining the emotional journey around their product or service.
-Having control of the emotional journey allows organizations to make better-informed business decisions."
+Focusing on CX means an organization is intentionally designing and defining the emotional journey around their product or service.
+Having control of the emotional journey allows organizations to make better-informed business decisions.

 But you can’t secure a strategic advantage through customer service alone.
 Instead, your CX game plan needs to start much earlier than you might think.
 The customer experience begins the moment that a prospect first encounters your brand, whether they visit your website, discover you in their Instagram feed, or receive a cold email from a sales rep. The relationship lasts throughout the entire customer lifecycle—from acquisition to purchase, support, loyalty, and retention.

 Put the customer at the center of the entire business strategy—including the messaging the sales team uses, what features developers build into an app, the services your company offers, your marketing strategy, and beyond.
 Each strategy must come together to create a cohesive experience across every interaction and touchpoint.

 The challenge is, customers now interact with brands on multiple channels—engaging with virtual assistants, shopping on social media, visiting a physical store, and more.

 In a previous blog post, we mentioned that an omnichannel strategy is critical to a company’s growth.
 It allows brands to cater to different preferences.
 For example, some people might prefer to get support from a human rep, while others prefer using Facebook Messenger.